What is the Cut-off Age for Affordable Life Insurance? (Updated for 2023)

 Let’s look at these in more detail.

-There is one rule of thumb to always keep in mind.
-It’s just a simple fact that life insurance becomes more expensive as you age.
-For the most part, the cost of a policy for someone between ages 20 – 30, who is in good health and doesn’t smoke, is most affordable.
+There is one rule of thumb to always keep in mind: life insurance becomes more expensive as you age.
+For the most part, the cost of a policy for someone between ages 20 – 35, who is in good health and doesn’t smoke, is the least expensive.
 The premiums change little for those in this age range.

-You might not think you will need life insurance much past age 50, or when you hit your 60’s or 70’s, but surprisingly many mature persons still require policies.
+You may get “Standard Plus” or “Standard” ratings which will bump up your premiums by at least 20% to 30%.
+After the age of 50, or when you hit your 60’s or 70’s, you might not think you will need life insurance, but surprisingly many mature persons still require policies.

 Having a “Conversion” feature in a term policy is a good buy because it allows you to convert a term policy into “Permanent Life Insurance” or, you could opt a “Renewable” form of term life insurance.